Texiwill/aac-lib/vsm/README.md

 ### Update
-To keep vsm and your repository updated to the latest release/downloads you can add the following lines to your local cronjob.
+To keep vsm and your repository updated to the latest release/downloads you can add the following lines to your local cron.
 This tells the system to update the installer, then update vsm, then run vsm with your currently marked favorite.
 Note 'user' is your username.